 "It must do when I come back to-night, or in the morning.
 It is nothing very entertaining; but almost anything is better worth telling than all the faults you have to find with what the Bremes say and do.
 How can it possibly signify to you and me whether their footboy has a snub nose or a sharp one?"

-"No, but, papa, it is such a very wicked thing of Mr. Breme to smuggle half the things in his shop, when the poor weavers close by arc starving, and he knows it.
+"No, but, papa, it is such a very wicked thing of Mr. Breme to smuggle half the things in his shop, when the poor weavers close by are starving, and he knows it.
 Nurse says-O, here is the boiled beef! but I can go on telling you while you are helping the others.
+Nurse says-"

-Nurse says---- should stay to cut the child's food.
+"Nurse," said Mr. Culver, "it is a pity you should stay to cut the child's food.
 Charlotte will attend to her."

-" Nurse," said Mr. Culver, " it is a pity you